Armistice of 11 November 1918: Last casualties

 Many artillery units continued to fire on German targets to avoid having to haul away their spare ammunition.
 The Allies also wished to ensure that, should fighting restart, they would be in the most favourable position.
 Consequently, there were 10,944 casualties, of whom 2,738 men died, on the last day of the war.

 An example of the determination of the Allies to maintain pressure until the last minute, but also to adhere strictly to the Armistice terms, was Battery 4 of the US Navy's long-range 14-inch railway guns firing its last shot at 10:57:30 a.m. from the Verdun area, timed to land far behind the German front line just before the scheduled Armistice.

 Augustin Trébuchon was the last Frenchman to die when he was shot on his way to tell fellow soldiers, who were attempting an assault across the Meuse river, that hot soup would be served after the ceasefire.
 He was killed at 10:45 a.m.

-Marcel Toussaint Terfve was the last Belgian soldier to die as he was mortally wounded from German machine gun fire and died from his lung wound at 10:45 a.m.
+Marcel Toussaint Terfve was the last Belgian soldier to die; he was mortally wounded from German machine gun fire and died from his lung wound at 10:45 a.m.

 Earlier, the last British soldier to die, George Edwin Ellison of the 5th Royal Irish Lancers, was killed that morning at around 9:30 a.m. while scouting on the outskirts of Mons, Belgium.

 The final Canadian and Commonwealth soldier to die, Private George Lawrence Price, was shot and killed by a sniper while part of a force advancing into the Belgian town of Ville-sur-Haine to the north of Mons, just two minutes before the armistice went into effect.